jan3zk/audio_anonymizer/README.md

 ## License

-This project is licensed under the BSD 2-Clause License.
+This project is licensed under the Apache 2.0 license.
 See the `LICENSE` file for more details.